 The stunning bay is sprinkled with charming Spanish restaurants and small friendly bars that will make you feel at home.
-You must try one of the traditional tapas bars, the province of Granada is the only province where you are guaranteed a free "tapa" with a glass of wine or beer, an old tradition of serving food with a drink which may be fresh fish, ham, cheese, or meats etc. There is a wide variety of restaurants in La Herradura to cater for most tastes.
-The village has all the essential shops, banks and services you might need.
+You must try one of the traditional tapas bars, the province of Granada is the only province where you are guaranteed a free "tapa" with a glass of wine or beer, an old tradition of serving food with a drink which may be fresh fish, ham, cheese, or meats, etc. There is a wide variety of restaurants in La Herradura to cater to most tastes.
+The village has all the essential shops, banks, and services you might need.

 Other Activities To Do

 There are plenty of things to do here when you are not in the saddle.
 Water sports are very popular and there are numerous businesses offering different types of courses and equipment to hire in La Herradura.
 Divers and snorkelers will find surprisingly good conditions and sites with lots of underwater pinnacles and a wide variety of species.
 Other water sports include kayaking, which allows access to some of the tiny coves and beaches that only can be reached by water, paddle boarding, Hobie Cats, sailing, surfing, and much more.